STAT2255/2023/notes/note01-1_VirtualEnvironment.md

 conda create -n my_venv python=3.9.7
 ```

-The above code create an virtual enviroment called *my_venv* with Python version 3.9.7
+The above code create an virtual environment called *my_venv* with Python version 3.9.7

 ### 2. Creating a virtual environment by cloning